Psy: Personal life

-Psy began dating Yoo Hye-yeon, a cello major at Yonsei University, after they were introduced by a mutual acquaintance in April 2003; they were married on October 14, 2006.
+Psy began dating Yoo Hye-yeon, a cello major at Yonsei University, after they were introduced by a mutual acquaintance in April 2003; they married on October 14, 2006.
 They have twin daughters together.
 Psy purchased a condominium in the Westwood neighborhood of Los Angeles in November 2012, having relocated after signing with American manager Scooter Braun.
 In 2022, he returned to South Korea to start his own record label in Gangnam.